plone/training/gatsby/howitworks.rst

 The last component is Webpack: a module bundler.

-It is the tool that take all the resources (pages, stylesheets, images and other dependencies), combine them together and generate a set of static pages that will be the final Gatsby site.
+It is a tool that takes all the resources (pages, stylesheets, images and other dependencies), combines them together and generate a set of static pages that will be the final Gatsby site.

 In development mode, it exposes the builded site to a certain http port (to see what we are developing) and rebuild it